 Businesses tend to think the more customers the better.
 And mostly that’s true.
 Certainly, I wouldn’t normally advocate throwing someone out of your retail business, but there are many cases where you don’t want to encourage customers to come into your store or virtual business in the first place.
-Thus, part of CRM (customer relationship management) involves NOT targeting customers who are too costly to serve, while focusing on developing relationships with customers who do provide profits to keep them coming back.
+Thus, part of CRM (customer relationship management) involves customer value management so you’re NOT targeting customers who are too costly to serve while focusing on developing relationships with customers who do provide profits to keep them coming back.
 This is the concept of CUSTOMER LIFETIME VALUE (CLV) and it sometimes involves potentially charging some customers more than others for the same service or imposing rules that reduce your cost to serve these customers you don’t want.

 So, just what is CLV?

 CLV is a measurement of how valuable a customer is to your company with an unlimited time span as opposed to just the first purchase.
 This metric helps you understand a reasonable cost per acquisition [source]

 In practice, CLV involves estimating profits from customers over time based on past behaviors, including the average order value (AOV) for the customer, the average length of time customers like this continue buying products from you, and the costs incurred in servicing the customer (such as discounts necessary to drive the sale, costs of customer service, free products they receive, etc).
 There’s a financing component to this that represents the fact that future payments aren’t as valuable as current payments (something called net present value or NPV) due to inflation, but don’t worry too much about that as it doesn’t have a huge impact on our discussion today.